mpvnet-player/mpv.net/README.md

 - MediaInfo, youtube-dl and libmpv were updated
 - a new JavaScript example script was added to the wiki and the script descriptions were improved.
 [Scripting Page](https://github.com/stax76/mpv.net/wiki/Scripting).
-- improved README.md file and github startpage
+- greatly improved README.md file and github startpage

 ### 3.1 (2019-04-23)